 What is Hallmark Gold?

-- Purity in karat and fineness (916, 875, etc.)
+- Purity in Karat and fineness (corresponding to given Karatage KT)

 What is KDM Gold?